Bringing Your Fitness Chain into the Rapidly-Evolving Tech Industry of 2020

 In June of 2016, at the annual Fortune 500 summer meetings, 72% of the Fortune 500 CEOs agree with the following statement: “These days, I consider my company to be a technology company.”
 Even more, 97% say their companies will change more in the next 5 years than in the past 5 years.
 62% “strongly” agree.

-Technology is expanding and at a rate where new and established businesses fear the capacity to handle the change.
-Their quarterly earning show slim margins to invest in ever-increasing licensing fees.
+Technology is expanding at a rate where new and established businesses fear the capacity to handle the change.
+Their quarterly earnings show slim margins to invest in ever-increasing licensing fees — and by extension R&D departments.
 With the dawn of the SaaS world, product specialization is clearly defined with tools focused on solving the most minute of problems.

 These businesses find themselves at a loss of paths moving forward.
 No one — including industry experts — know what the next 5 years hold.